rtzgod/ascii-art/README.md

 # ascii art

-Program to convert a string into a graphic representation using ASCII.
+Program to convert a string into ASCII art.

 ## Installation
 1. Clone repository